S.Y.B.S. > Facts and Figures

 Worldwide, about 7 million (7,000,000) children suffer burn injuries each year, and more than 500,000 of them are hospitalised.
 Up to half of these children are less than five years old.

 A young child's skin is thinner and more sensitive to heat than an adult's skin, so it burns more easily.
 Most burns to young children are from accidents in the home.
 Nearly three-quarters of these injuries are scalds, very often from hot drinks.
-A freshly-made cup of tea or coffee can cause a second or third degree burn in less than 5 seconds, and hot drinks which have cooled for 5 to 10 minutes are still hot enough to cause a second or third degree burn in 10 to 15 seconds.
+A freshly-made cup of tea or coffee can cause a second or third degree burn in less than 5 seconds, and hot drinks which have cooled for 5 to 10 minutes can still cause a second or third degree burn in 10 to 15 seconds.

 Burns are very expensive injuries to treat.